Dandrell Scott

-Dandrell Scott is an American actor, rapper, and voiceover artist.
+Dandrell Scott is an American actor, comedian, rapper, and voiceover artist.
 He is best known for his voiceover work with Wendy's, and their breakfast commercials starting in 2020.
-Scott began his VO career in 2018, voicing commercials for Walmart, Comcast, and Ford.
-While performing as a voiceover artist, Scott also landed roles in Chicago P.D. and the Chi.
-Scott's music aspirations followed, as he collaborated with hip hop artists such as Bun B and Sasha Go Hard.
-In 2020, Scott released his first studio single, "Faded 2nite," featuring Chicago rapper, Twista.
+In 2024, Dandrell won the “Male Voiceover Artist of the Year” award at the One Voice Awards USA.
+Broadway World labeled Scott as "a sought-after voice in the industry."
+Dandrell began his VO career in 2018, voicing commercials for Walmart, Comcast, and Toyota.
+While performing as a voiceover artist, Scott also landed roles in Chicago P.D., Snowfall and the Chi.
+Scott's music aspirations followed.
+In 2020, he released his first studio single, "Faded 2nite," featuring Chicago rapper, Twista.
+Scott also collaborated with Styles P and Maino for the hip hop song, "Roads."

 Early life

 Scott attended Thornton Township High School, in Harvey, Illinois and was on the Speech team with actor LaRoyce Hawkins.
 He participated in Illinois High School Association's Original Comedy event, placing first in the state event in the 2002-2003 year.